gian-solo/gian-solo.github.io/_posts/2019-01-30-got-laid-off-rockstar-do-these-next.md

 <b>That Was Not Your Dream Job But What Is?</b>

 What is the definition of a dream job?
 After getting laid off, this question popped in my head.
-I thought I really knew what the answer was to this question but after taking a step back and thinking about it, it was apparent that I did not know the answer to the question.
-After a few weeks of job hunting, I realized that my idea of a dream job may not be in line as to what the reality is as time was fast running out before
+I thought I really knew what the answer was to this question but after taking a step back and thinking about it, it was apparent that I did not know the answer to the question at all.
+After a few weeks of job hunting, I realized that my idea of a dream job may not be in line as to what the reality is of my situation, sad to say, but time was fast running out before
-I would be in zero balance.
-So instead of dreaming more than I should've already, I split a paper down the center and started writing what I wanted for my next job and what I didn't.
-This allowed me to fully focus on the next gig and try to hit as many of the points that I like to have it as close to a dream job as I imagined.
+I started to really budget.
+So instead, I split a paper down the center and started writing what I wanted for my next job and what I didn't.
+This allowed me to fully focus on the next gig and aim for a gig that closely resembled most of the parts on the "like" part of the page.
 Dream job, re-imagined.

 <b>Process Your Feelings and Re-Start</b>

 This is a big one.
 Try not to move onto something else until you've processed your feelings.
 You can never fully immerse yourself in a new project and give your 100% if you're still feeling some type of way towards your old job or something that transpired with an old project.
-You must let it go and re-start.
+You must let it go and re-start before you get depressed.
 Re-start yourself and try not to dig deep into thinking of the negative things that led to you being laid off.
-Instead, re-start and think about all of the new opportunites, projects, and jobs that will come your way and how you will be presenting yourself or what steps to take next.
-Re-starting will have you thinking clearly and fresh.
+Instead, re-start and think about all of the new opportunites, projects, and jobs that will come your way and how you'll present yourself or what steps to take next.
+Re-starting will have you thinking clearly and feeling fresh.

 <a href="http://www.kqzyfj.com/click-8982858-11264699" target="_top">
 <img src="http://www.ftjcfx.com/image-8982858-11264699" width="728" height="90" alt="Find Tickets to the hottest shows in Las Vegas" border="0"/></a>

 <b>Reach Out and Network</b>

-Oooohh that word, network.
+That word, network.
 I know, people.
 You have to talk to people, ugh.
 I get it, I totally get it.
 But here's the part you're not getting, time's running out before those bills pile up and an eviction notice is posted at your door.
 Be real.
 It's time to reach out and network!
 I never did say to meet up with weirdos or strangers.
 What I am saying is, to give old co-workers, bosses, groups, classmates, family members, community members and anyone and everyone that maybe able to give you a hand in finding the next dream job.
 You'll find that re-connecting with people actually